 Finally, I will get to the topic of this post.
 The following are the three days that make up the triduum and some of the pisreóga (magical beliefs) about each day, although that is fairly difficult at this point because the days are a bit mixed up in modern folklore.
 I rely pretty heavily on what I have read in the Schools’ Collection for sorting it out, but by the 1930’s information was convoluted, so in that case I look for older journal articles.

 I found a few references to the idea that “the souls in Purgatory were released from twelve o’clock Hallow Eve night till midnight All Souls Day” but most people seemed to believe that Oíche Shamhna belonged to the Fae and the ancestors held sway over All Souls’ Day on November 2nd.

 All Hallow’s Eve is the vigil of All Hallow’s Day.
 A vigil is what it is called when people observe a period of wakefulness for ritual purposes including the advent of a feast day.
 The word is derived from the Italian term vigilia and translates roughly to eve.

-In Irish folklore this night is also called Púca night and it is believed that the púca or “pookies” as they were sometimes called poisons the blackberries and other haws that remains on the vine, so that it can’t be eaten after that.
+In Irish folklore this night is also called Púca night and it is believed that the púca or “pookies” as they were sometimes called, poisons the blackberries and other haws that remains on the vine on this night, so that it can’t be eaten after that.

 Those who go out on this night might encounter the fairies at a variety of activities including fishing in lakes, singing and dancing in the hills, or stealing children and leaving changelings in exchange.
 “Jack O Lantern” was a fairy/spirit whose goal was to lure people to their doom in the bogs.